nucleome/docs/source/design.rst

 Web panel is perhaps the most important concept introduced by Nucleome Browser.
 You can consider different web panels as Lego bricks such that they have distinct functionalities while still possess the ability to **communicate** with each other.
 In Nucleome Browser, web panels are all contained in the same panel-container system, allowing web panels to synchronize with each other.
-Next, we will formally introduce some basic operations of web panels, including the creation of a new web panel, duplication of existing web panel, a panel-space widget to conveniently organize web panels, .etc.
+Next, we will formally introduce some basic operations of web panels, including the creation of a new web panel, duplication of existing web panels, a panel-space widget to conveniently organize web panels, .etc.

 Create a new panel
 ==================